NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 It's honestly not too unusual for agencies at this point.
 Cyberlive for instance essentially dissolved and exists mostly as a loose network for its now-indie talents.
 And actually, upd8 let its talents retain their avatars after dissolving (which in a sense makes what happened with Nobuhime all the more tragic.)

+----- __550.8__ -----2022-06-25 22:36:43+08:00:

+I could have sworn there was at least one talent besides Nobuhime that was 'in-house' but on checking I think you're right.
+I think in general though that agencies that shutter will relinquish their IP control?
+F.ex.
+Amaryllis' members (at least those that kept going) kept their IPs.

 ### 551: [Why didn't Russia gain any colonies in Africa or East Asia?](https://old.reddit.com/r/AskHistorians/comments/vh4swk/why_didnt_russia_gain_any_colonies_in_africa_or/), submitted on 2022-06-21 12:33:20+08:00.

 ----- __551.1__ -----2022-06-21 17:05:57+08:00: